unicoq/unicoq/README.md

 ### Options, debugging

-To trace what the algorithm is doing, one can use `Set Munify Debug` which will produce a trace on stdout.
+To trace what the algorithm is doing, one can use `Set Unicoq Debug` which will produce a trace on stdout.

-The option `Set Munify Aggressive` activates the strong `Meta-DelDeps` rule to remove dependencies of meta-variables (see the paper for details).
+The option `Set Unicoq Aggressive` activates the strong `Meta-DelDeps` rule to remove dependencies of meta-variables (see the paper for details).
 It is _on_ by default.

-The option `Set Munify Super Aggressive` activates specialization of a meta-variable to its instance arguments (in case it is of function type).
+The option `Set Unicoq Super Aggressive` activates specialization of a meta-variable to its instance arguments (in case it is of function type).
 Implies Aggressive.
 Such arguments can be pruned afterwards to fall back into HOPU.
 It is _off_ by default.

-The option `Set Munify Use Hash` enables the use of a hash table to record unification failures, improving time performance but consuming more memory.
+The option `Set Unicoq Use Hash` enables the use of a hash table to record unification failures, improving time performance but consuming more memory.
 It is _off_ by default.

-The command `Print Munify Stats` will print the number of times the unifier was called and the number of meta-variable instantiations performed.
+The command `Print Unicoq Stats` will print the number of times the unifier was called and the number of meta-variable instantiations performed.